Skip to main content

 Testing

-Let's configure a new test module for the order chain by adding the following to blockchains:order-chain part of our chromia.yml.
+Let's configure a new test module for the order chain by adding the following to the blockchains:order-chain part in the chromia.yml.

 chromia.yml